-I once read, when I travelled to Madrid, Spain many years back, that the Spaniards embrace nightlife unlike any other culture.
+I once read, when I traveled to Madrid, Spain many years back, that the Spaniards embrace nightlife unlike any other culture.
 I believe the exact statement was…”if you think New-Yorkers know night-life, you will quickly realize that the Spaniards know better”.

 On my first day in Uruguay, after arrival, I ventured out at about 5pm to begin my language learning quest.
 And what better way to begin than at a bar, striking up conversations with the local patrons?
 I walked a few blocks and saw few bars but they were all closed.
 Must be the neighborhood, I surmised.
 I’ll go more downtown and hit the after work crowd.
 I passed many bars on the way there-nada.
 All bars were closed.
 When I got to Ciudad Vieja-the old city, a bustling touristy/work area, I found one bar with a couple of old cronies.
 Even the Irish Pub I found was closed.

 (Sidenote: If you visit Uruguay, be sure to not only embrace their culture, but their language.
 I used this Spanish program.
 You can download it now and begin immediately.
 It will allow for more interesting conversations during your Uruguayan nights!)

 Has there been a new, anti-drinking mandate in Uruguay?
 After all, the president, Tabaré Vásquez, is a doctor who had recently banned smoking in all the bars.
 Has he recently decreed a similar moratorium against the finer beverages?
 If true, this will severely dent my approach to conversational Spanish.

 Two days passed.
 And, while I am absolutely loving my homestay with my Uruguayan mom Maria (who for her age is totally hip), she is 71 and we do have a small cultural/age divide.
 I was thinking this very thought after dinner on my third night here.
 Well, perhaps I’ll take a walk through the streets and see what happens at the 10pm hour.
 There’s got to be something.